What is cocaine?

 - Cocaine + cannabis: The combination can promote psychological side effects such as anxiety or panic.
 Consumed continuously, this combination promotes the development of psychosis and anxiety disorders.

-- Cocaine + other stimulant substances (speed, caffeine, crystal, …): heavy load for cardiovascular system.
+- Cocaine + other stimulant substances (speed, caffeine, crystal meth, …): Heavy strain on your cardiovascular system.
 Heart palpitations, overheating, circulatory collapse and cardiac arrest are possible consequences.
 The combination can lead to inner conflict and disorientation, but it can also have a harmonious effect.

 - Cocaine + Ecstasy/MDMA: strong cardiovascular stress, overheating possible.
 The effects of ecstasy are felt less strongly, which can lead to faster refills and MDMA overdose.

-- Cocaine + ketamine (“cookie”): extremely stresses the cardiovascular system.
+- Cocaine + ketamine: Extreme strain on the cardiovascular system.
 Increased risk of injury – cocaine promotes the urge to move, while ketamine limits the ability to move.

 - Cocaine + heroin (“speedball”/”cocktail”): The effects of both substances mutually reinforce each other.
 It is possible that the cocaine effect is not felt.
 This carries the likelihood of taking additional doses of either substance, which can lead to overdose.